YottaDB/YDBDoc/ProgGuide/utility.rst

 Example:

 .. parsed-literal::
-   GTM>DO ^%DATE
+   YDB>DO ^%DATE
    Date:
-   GTM>ZWRITE
+   YDB>ZWRITE
    %DN=62047

-This example invokes %DATE at the GTM> prompt.
-After pressing <RETURN> at the Date: prompt, %DATE converts today's date (for example, 11/22/2010) to the $HOROLOG format.
+This example invokes %DATE at the YDB> prompt.
+After pressing <RETURN> at the Date: prompt, %DATE converts today's date (for example, 02/08/2018) to the $HOROLOG format.
 ZWRITE displays the contents of the output variable.

 Example:

 .. parsed-literal::
-   GTM>DO INT^%DATE
+   YDB>DO INT^%DATE
-   GTM>ZWRITE
+   YDB>ZWRITE
    %DN=59105

 This example invokes INT^%DATE, which converts the current date non-interactively into $HOROLOG format.
 ZWRITE displays the contents of the output variable.